New economic opportunities

 Net zero has the potential to lead to novel economic opportunities.
 Characterised by zero-carbon investments and innovation, in addition to the removal of economically harmful market and policy failures (e.g. the prevalence of fossil fuel subsidies), net zero economies will emerge through cycles of clean investment, renewal and growth.

-This transition faces both fiscal and political economy challenges – although rapidly decarbonising the global economy is critical to address climate change, cost-related concerns have so far been a barrier to implementation.
+This transition faces both fiscal and economic challenges – although rapidly decarbonising the global economy is critical to address climate change, cost-related concerns have so far been a barrier to implementation.
 To overcome these challenges imposed by economic rigidity, cross-sector collaboration is required.
 Spending needs to be directed towards green projects; this will require investment in education, skills and social protection, as well as shifts in market design and policy.

 Research from the Oxford Institute for New Economic Thinking predicts current deployment trends for renewable and storage technologies suggest we are on track to meet the goals outlined by the Paris Agreement, which will result in the saving of trillions of dollars.